The orange dream ball python is a designer morph with vibrant orange, yellow, and black markings.

 This concept is an absolute myth, and the orange dream morph reaches a similar size to other types of ball pythons.

-While a male ball python grows slightly larger than a female, you can expect any ball python morph to reach a maximum length of five feet.
+While a female ball python grows slightly larger than a male, you can expect any ball python morph to reach a maximum length of five feet.

 Buying Orange Dream Ball Pythons